 - Ways to talk to others

-- Psychiatrists are doctors that can provide therapy and can also prescribe mental health medicine as needed.
+- Psychiatrists are doctors that can provide therapy and can also prescribe mental health medicines as needed.

 - Psychologists hold a doctoral degree in clinical psychology or another specialty such as counseling or education.
-They are trained to assess, diagnose and treat mental illness.
+They are trained to assess, diagnose, and treat mental health conditions.

 - Licensed clinical social workers hold at least a master’s degree in social work and are licensed by the state.
 These professionals may work in various settings, including schools, hospitals, clinics, and other agencies.
 Social workers help people with problems in their everyday lives.